outer-scope/virt-aid/README.md

 >   4. an AMD Radeon RX 6900 XT GPU,
 >   1. a **Fedora 40**/**Ubuntu 24.10**/**Debian 12** host,
 >   2. **Fedora 40**/**Ubuntu 24.10**/**Zorin 17** guests,
+> For debugging purposes, an external device that can ssh to the host would be very helpful, in case of the host's inability to react to I/O.

 ## **2. Installing `virt-aid`**